-- · AUDRA 101 Play Analysis
+- AUDRA 101 Play Analysis

-- AUDRA 144 Improvisation I: Introduction

 - · AUDRA 201 History and Critical Analysis of Theatre

 - · AUDRA 230 Acting Techniques I

 - AUDRA 244 Improvisation II: Workshop and Performance

 - AUDRA 340 Movement for the Theatre

 - AUDRA 350 Introduction to Directing

 - AUDRA 437 Senior Showcase OR

-- AUDRA 437 Senior Showcase UN AUDRA 444 Improvisation IV: Story Theater
+- · AUDRA 444 Improvisation IV: Story Theater

-- AODRA 444 Improvisation IV.
-Story mean

-- 3 additional credits in Drama at the 400-level

-- 15 additional senior credits in Drama
+- · 3 additional credits in Drama at the 400-level - · 15 additional senior credits in Drama.

-1. A student intending to pursue graduate studies in Drama is strongly advised to choose additional credits in Drama.

-- 2. Art, English, History and Music courses should be taken (as options) to enrich the major in Drama. - 8.
+- A student intending to pursue graduate studies in Drama is strongly advised to choose additional credits in Drama. - Art, English, History and Music courses should be taken (as options) to enrich the major in Drama. - 3.
 Many senior Drama courses are offered in alternate years only.

-- AUDRA 101 Play Analysis - · AUDRA 144 Improvisation I: Introduction
+- · AUDRA 101 Play Analysis - · AUDRA 144 Improvisation I: Introduction